Uninstall Tomcat Server in Windows 10 a Step by Step Guide: Clean Removal of Tomcat, Windows 10 Tomcat Uninstall, Remove Apache Tomcat Properly

 How do I know which Tomcat version I’m removing?

 Tomcat version is typically visible in the installation folder name e.g., Tomcat 9.0 and in the Windows service name e.g., Apache Tomcat 9.0.
 You can also check the server.xml or conf directory within Tomcat for version-specific details.
-How to add date column in sql server its about time: A practical guide to adding date, datetime2, and defaults
+The Ultimate Guide to Rejoining Discord Servers Like a Pro: Rejoin, Invite Strategies, and Etiquette for 2026

 Can I uninstall Tomcat without removing the JRE/JDK?